cloudtrust/keycloak-authorization/README.md

 1) We use a local copy the relevant keycloak classes that we need to work with for each protocol:
     * **The login protocol factory** This ensures that when the factory is created, it will call local code first, due to wildfly's classloader priority order (local classes are called before dependency classes).
-In this case, it includes the creation of the endpoint.
+In this case, it includes the creation of the endpoints and of the login protocol.
-    * **The endpoint/service** We take this class to ensure that when the http request is called, it is our endpoint that is called.
-This will ensure that the local LoginProtocol is called.
     * **The login protocol** This is only class we actually modify.
 In the authenticated method we invoke the code to verify that the client is authorised to access the client it wishes to connect to.
+    * For OIDC we need some extra classes to account for the different manners of obtaining a token (**TokenEndpoint** and **OIDCLoginProtocolService**)
 1) We use a theme to add to the administrator pages the option to enable authorisation for all clients.

 We call keycloak's own existing authorisation methods and framework for a user's authorisation.
 This is done in the